pinnaculum/galacteek/README.rst

 Platforms supported
 ===================

-This has been mainly tested on Linux but should work on other systems as well where python and qt5 are available.
+This has been only tested on Linux but should work on other systems as well where python and qt5 are available.

 Requirements